 Prerequisite: (MAT201 OR MA201 OR TRMAT199 OR TRMAT198).
-Corequisite: (SCI202L).

-SCI 131L - Elements of Physics Lab (0)
+SCI 131L - Physics I Lab (0)

 SCI 141 - Astronomy (3)

 This course covers topics dealing with the exploration of the solar system including the birth and death of stars, galactic structure, and theories about the origin and destiny of the universe.
 Observations and lab work are also part of this lab science course.
 Prerequisite: MAT 201.
 3 credits.